-This material contains information affecting

-the national defense of the United States

-within the meaning of the espionage laws

-(Title 18, U.S.C., Sections 701 and 702),

-the transmission or communication of which to

-any person by an unauthorized person is

-prohibited by law.
+This material contains information affecting the national defense of the United States within the meaning of the Espionage Laws (Title 18, U.S.C., Sections 701 and 702), the transmission or communication of which in any manner to an unauthorized person is prohibited by law.

-Regraded unclassified when separated from classified inclosure.
+Regraded unclassified when separated from classified enclosure.